 These two elements are not necessarily things you can ‘do’.
 They are not specific methods, tactical initiatives or particular actions.
 They are best thought of as interim goals or strategic objectives.
 Measurable outcomes you can build marketing activities around to achieve increased sales.
 So who is the ‘dynamic duo’ of marketing success?

 They are simply, and possibly disappointingly, this: the mental and physical availability of your product, to your target audience.
-Which, I agree, is as close to the dictionary definition of ‘fucking obvious’ as you are likely to find.
+Which, I agree, is as close to the dictionary definition of ‘no shit’ as you are likely to find.
 That fact that you need to make sure your target audience is aware of your product and finds it easy to purchase it should not be an eye-opening revelation.